xemantic/shader-web-background/README.md

 </html>
 ```

-:information_source: If you are learning better by example, here is the list of demos displayed
+:information_source: If you prefer to learn by example, here is the list of demos displayed
 with their highlighted source code:

 https://xemantic.github.io/shader-web-background/#demo

 There are several ways of using this library depending on your needs:

 ### 1. Add library to your website